leepatpl/RepData_PeerAssessment1/PA1_template.md

 ## 6    NA 2012-10-01       25
 ```

-2. Process/transform the data (if necessary) into a format suitable for your analysis.
+#### Process/transform the data (if necessary) into a format suitable for your analysis:

 No preprocessing is necessary at this stage; in later analysis, rows with missing data will be eliminated from the data frame.

 ### What is the mean total number of steps taken per day?

-1. Calculate the total number of steps taken per day.
+#### Calculate the total number of steps taken per day:

 The following code shows the steps to compute the total number of steps per day, and it
 omits the rows with NA's.